SomonOlimzoda/DataAnalysis-Excel-/README.md

 Download the lab file [Lab4AStart v5.xlsx](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/Lab4AStart%20v5.xlsx) to answer the questions below.

-Start by adding a new sheet named Dashboard.
+Start by adding a new sheet named **Dashboard**.
 Then move (Cut and Paste) the four charts that you have to that sheet.
 Arrange the charts as appropriate.
+##

 For easy reference, let's give the charts titles if they don't have any, or rename them as appropriate.
 Name the four charts as follows: